vedp2003/NBASalaryDataAnalysis/README.md

 1. Integrated an user interactive dashboard using `ipywidgets` to dynamically input player statistics and predict salaries.
 2. Added a slider and textboxs for value inputs.
 3. Used a trained Random Forest Regressor model (best performing model) to predict salaries dynamically.
 4. Displayed predicted salaries after button click to create an user friendly dashboard.

-### Interactive Web Dashboard
-1. Developed a web-based interactive dashboard using Dash for dynamic player salary predictions.
-2. Integrated sliders and dropdowns for real-time input of player stats.
-3. Displayed predicted salaries using the best-performing Random Forest Regressor model.
-4. Enhanced user accessibility with visual styling, animations, and responsiveness for mobile devices.
-5. This is deployed using Heroku.
-Here is the link:

 ---